Here are some answers to some Frequently Asked Questions.

 Q-Where do you get your dogs?
 Will you take my dog?
 Even if it’s not a cavalier?

 A-We get dogs as owner releases, from local shelters, we buy from puppy mills and backyard breeders and have purchased from dog auctions in the past.
-Basically we take any dog no matter what the circumstances if we can help them.
+Basically we take any dog no matter what the circumstances if we can help them and have open foster homes.
 Though we primarily work with cavaliers we also take cavalier mixes and other breeds based on foster homes available.

 Q-Can I be a foster?
 How does that work?
 Can I adopt my foster?